s0up4200/ptparchiver-go/README.md

 - `maxStalled`: When this many torrents in the container have stalled downloads (not uploads), the client will stop fetching new torrents until some complete or are removed.
 A download is considered stalled when it cannot progress due to no available peers.
 This setting only works with qBittorrent containers and has no effect on watchDir containers.
 - `category`: qBittorrent category to assign to downloaded torrents (qBittorrent only)
 - `tags`: Optional tags to assign to downloaded torrents (qBittorrent only)
-- `client`: Which qBittorrent client configuration to use for this container (required for qBittorrent)
+- `client`: Which qBittorrent client configuration to use for this container (required for qBittorrent containers)
-- `watchDir`: Directory to save .torrent files to (required for watchdir)
+- `watchDir`: Directory to save .torrent files to (required for watchDir containers)

 Note: The `category`, `tags`, and `maxStalled` settings are only used with qBittorrent containers.
 They have no effect when using watchdir mode, but setting them won't cause any issues.